 BistroMD cooks with the freshest ingredients and offers over 200 recipes.
-So truly, there is always an appetizing menu to fit into a customized menu!
+So truly, there is always appetizing meal options sure to fit into a customized menu!

 Exercise can accelerate weight loss efforts and improve overall health.
-Furthermore, partaking in cardio results in faster weight loss by burning more calories.
+Furthermore, partaking in cardio results in faster weight loss by burning more calories per day.

 The American Heart Association (AHA) encourages at least 150 minutes of cardio weekly or 30 minutes most days of the week.
-Cardio exercises that elevate heart rate include running, brisk walking, swimming, dancing, and cycling.
+Cardio exercises that elevate heart rate include:

 Also, include resistance training at least twice a week.
 Strength training increases and preserves muscle mass to accelerate metabolism.
 Generally speaking, greater muscle mass is able to burn calories more efficiently and quickly, even when the body is at rest.